cultuurnet/stoplight-docs-authentication/docs/user-access-token.md

 ## Scope

-When redirecting the user to the authorization server to log in, you will need to include one or more `scope`(s) that should be included in the resulting token.
+When redirecting the user to the authorization server to log in, you will need to specify one or more `scope`(s) that should be included in the resulting token.
 The exact scopes are determined by which APIs you need access to.
 More info can be found in the [scopes](./scopes.md) documentation page.